 A student who stops-out for a semester (meaning not enrolled for a semester but has not gone through the official withdrawal process) will be subject to the same guidelines as having officially withdrawn from the institution.
 Any student stopping-out for a semester will be required to re-apply for admission through the Admissions Office.
 Additionally, the student should consider how the decision to stop-out will affect tuition charges, financial aid, social security, employer reimbursement, veteran’s benefits, or scholarships.
 The ability to maintain athletic eligibility, to maintain a student visa, or to purchase insurance as a student may also be affected as a result of the decision to stop-out.

-See the Accelerated Programs section of this Catalog for withdrawal policies for the accelerated programs.
+See the Accelerated and Graduate Programs sections of this Catalog for withdrawal policies for those programs.

 Students eligible for educational benefits from the Veterans Administration should report to the Registrar’s Office prior to the first term of attendance.
 After the veteran has supplied the necessary documents, enrollment certification will be submitted to the regional VA office.
 It is the student’s responsibility to notify the Registrar of any changes in registration.
 Failure to properly alert the Registrar of changes in enrollment may result in loss, delay, or repayment of educational benefits.